apache/activemq-artemis/docs/user-manual/en/using-server.md

              Enable clustering

          --data <data>
-             Directory where ActiveMQ Data is used.
-Paths are relative to artemis.instance
+             Directory where ActiveMQ data are stored.
+Paths can be absolute or relative to artemis.instance directory ('data' by default)

          --default-port <defaultPort>
              The port number to use for the main 'artemis' acceptor (Default: